NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 ~~~
 {: .output}

-Alfredo decides he doesn't want to keep the starters branch either.
-So
+Alfredo decides he doesn't want to keep the starters branch after all, and
-he wants delete it.
+deletes it.

 ~~~
-$ git branch -d bashdev
+$ git branch -d starters
 ~~~
 {: .bash}